Scratch-JS/Scratch-JS/README.md

     //create a new sprite at position (0,0) mySprite = new Sprite(0, 0, "sprite.jpg");

-    //turn the sprite counter-clockwise 45 degrees
+    //turn the sprite clockwise 45 degrees
     mySprite.turn(45)

     //move 50 pixels in the direction it's facing